 It can be difficult to eliminate an unpleasant musty odor in your home, even with deep cleaning.
 To get at the root of the problem, you need to go even deeper and make some home upgrades.
-Here are the top ways to combat musty house smell:

 - Clean the air ducts: It’s possible the ductwork in your older home has never been cleaned.
 Professional air duct cleaning is an effective way to eliminate odors that manifest when you turn on the furnace or air conditioner.

-- Seal exposed dirt floor with concrete: If you have an unpaved area in the crawlspace, it could make the house smell musty after rain or earthy during hot, humid weather.
+- Seal exposed dirt floor with concrete: If you have an unpaved area in the crawlspace, it could make the house smell musty after rain, or earthy during hot, humid weather.
 Hire a contractor to pour concrete over the dirt floor and seal the area for good.

 - Test the air quality: After all your efforts are complete, an air quality test will tell you if there’s any work left to do.

 Remove Musty, Old House Smells for Good with Aire Serv